-(a) whether it is necessary to obtain an arborist's report; (this report covers that requirement)

-(b) whether the tree is included on any register; (they do not appear on National Trust register)

-(c) the reasons for the request;

-(d) the impact on the amenity and the safety of the area;

-(e) any proposed replacement plantings; and

-(f) any other matter considered relevant by Council."
+- (a) whether it is necessary to obtain an arborist's report; (this report covers that requirement) - (b) whether the tree is included on any register; (it does not appear on National Trust register) - (c) the reasons for the request; - (d) the impact on the amenity and the safety of the area; - (e) any proposed replacement plantings; and - (f) any other matter considered relevant by Council."

 With any development of the site, it is required to ensure encroachment of the TPZ of the footpath tree and neighbouring trees is less than 10% and that trees are protected from inadvertent damage including soil contamination or compaction.
+Trees #2 and #7 encroached the site by more than 10% and a set-back to ensure their SRZ were not encroached would be required.